PoP - Complacent Roots

 As the weeks went by, I got a report from my friend that her seeds had sprouted.
 I was excited for her, but I couldn’t help but wonder why my seeds had not sprouted since we planted them the same day.
 Finally, much later, I was able to report that I saw green emerging from my little cups of dirt and excitement abounded again!

 As the cool days and nights began to turn mild, I saw that my friend’s plants were thriving in their warm environment and outgrowing my plants by leaps and bounds.
-Again, I was glad for my friend, but couldn’t help but wonder why my little plants were struggling to grow tall and strong.
+Again, I was glad for my friend, but I had to wonder why my little plants were struggling to grow tall and strong.
 I thought that perhaps my plants needed more room to grow, so I repotted them and placed them in a larger growing house.
 While my efforts seemed to help to a point, I still didn’t get the tall, thriving plants that my friend did.

-Life being what life is … BUSY … my friend did not get to plant her garden when I did.
-In fact, several weeks passed and though there were some well-intentioned discussions of planting it didn’t happen until a few days ago.
-My friend mentioned that she absolutely had to get her (still tall and thriving) plants in the ground.
-So, I showed up and we got her garden prepped.
-As we started planting though, we were both shocked to find out that her tall and thriving plants had little roots that were quite weak and pulled from the soil with no effort at all.
-How could this be?
-They looked so good!
+Well, life being what life is … BUSY … my friend did not get to plant her garden when I did.
+In fact, several more weeks passed before my friend said that she absolutely had to get her (still tall and thriving) plants in the ground.
+Because such tasks are easier and more fun to do together, I went over and helped her prepare her garden.
+As we started planting though, we were shocked to find out that her tall, thriving plants had small, feeble roots.
+So feeble were the roots that they pulled right out of their potted soil.
+How could this be when the plants looked so good?

-Not sure what to do, we decided to plant the now delicate plants and hope for the best.
-Sadly, the next day I got a text and disappointed ensued.
+Not sure what to do, we decided to plant the now delicate plants in the ground and hope for the best.
+Sadly, the next day I got a text and disappointment ensued.
 The plants were no longer tall and green.
 In fact, most of the plants were dead.
-We discussed why it happened, but only came up with seemingly logical conjectures.
-The soil wasn’t packed tight enough.
+My friend and I discussed what might have happened, but only came up with seemingly logical conjectures.
+Was the soil packed too tight or not tight enough?
 Was it the wrong kind of soil?
-Perhaps the garden was too dry or we watered too much?
+Perhaps the garden was too dry, or we watered too much?
 Or not enough?

-This morning my friend messaged and said that she figured it out.
-She said should have acclimated her plants to the outside weather before putting them in the ground.
+Later that day, my friend messaged to say she had figured it out.
+She said she should have acclimated her plants to the outside weather before putting them in the ground.
 Her plants were not prepared for the new environment she put them in.
 We marveled at the discovery and quickly noted this life lesson:

 ***The perfect environment creates complacency***

 You see, my friend’s plants didn’t have to do any work in order to grow.
 They had the perfect conditions, warmth, water and sunlight.
-They didn’t want for anything or contend with any struggles.
-Yes, they appeared to thrive, but when faced with the challenge of a new environment, their weak roots couldn’t handle it and they fell to destruction.
+They didn’t need anything or contend with any struggles.
+Yes, they appeared to thrive, but when faced with the challenge of a new environment, their weak roots couldn’t handle it, and they fell to destruction.

 We might wish our lives were easier.
 We might long for the perfect environment, free from trials and struggles, but what would we really have if we actually got our wishes and longings?
 We would have weak roots that would let us fall to destruction in the face of new challenges.

-Have you ever noticed that when things in your life are going well, you don’t make nor take opportunities to talk to God near like you do when you are struggling?
+Have you ever noticed that when things in your life are going well, you don’t make or take opportunities to talk to God like you do when you are struggling?
 What happens when a trial occurs?
 Is your first reaction to ask God for help?
-The truth of the matter is, life on earth will never be perfect because sin is here.
+The truth of the matter is life on earth will never be perfect because sin is here.
 Still, God gives us advice through James when He says, “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.”
 (James 1:2-3).
 Trials test our faith and that brings us closer to God, which is where we need to be to get through each day of this glorious, yet difficult life.
-We need to be more concerned with what’s underneath and be deeply rooted in God than we are concerned about how we look on the surface.

 Comments